 Metz is famous for its lofty gothic Cathedral St Etienne and its German Imperial District and takes pride in being a vibrant provincial town in the region of Lorraine.
-The Christmas market in Metz is considered as France’s second most visited market after that of Strasbourg.
+The Metz Christmas market is considered as France’s second most visited market after that of Strasbourg.

-For the past 15 years, the Christmas market in Metz, Lorraine has become the second largest Christmas market in France in terms of visitors, welcoming up to 3 million people.
+For the past 15 years, the Metz Christmas market, Lorraine has become the second largest Christmas market in France in terms of visitors, welcoming up to 3 million people.
 In 2015, Metz went the extra-mile, hosting a Christmas market spread over 5 sites: Place de la République, Place Saint Louis, Place de la Gare, Place Saint-Jacques, Place de Chambre and Place d’Armes.

 We recommend staying in Metz overnight to enjoy the Christmas lighting set up in the streets of the old town.
 The cities’ its major monuments are carefully lit at night such as the beautiful cathedral, visible from far like a golden crown above the city.